dienodiba/dienodiba.github.io/_pages/MTSolutions.md

 ### Services Offered:
 - **Dimensionality assessment**: Evaluating whether the overall subsurface structure is 1D, 2D, or 3D.
-- **Structure Orientation**: Analyzing the subsurface orientation and anisotropy.
+- **Structural analysis**: Analyzing the subsurface orientation and anisotropy.

 ### Benefits:
 - Clear understanding of the overall trend and complexity of the structure.